Dijon Kizzee was running from deputies when he was shot, lawyers say - KESQ

 “The investigation is ongoing and there is no additional information available at this time,” a spokesman replied.

+Kizzee died from gunshot wounds, the medical examiner announced Thursday, but how many gunshots he sustained was not released.
+The manner of death was declared homicide.

+Full details are expected once the report is finalized, a process that could take several weeks.

-Crump, who was joined in the news conference by Kizzee’s aunt Fletcher Fair and co-counsels Dale Galipo and Carl Douglas, referred to other recent high-profile police shooting incidents, including George Floyd, Jacob Blake, Ahmaud Arbery, and Breonna Taylor.
+Crump, who was joined at the news conference by Kizzee’s aunt Fletcher Fair and co-counsels Dale Galipo and Carl Douglas, referred to other recent high-profile police shooting incidents, including George Floyd, Jacob Blake, Ahmaud Arbery and Breonna Taylor.

 “This legalized genocide of colored people has to stop,” Crump said, noting that African Americans have been dealing with systemic racism and oppression for over 400 years.